Philip Watkins: Party official

 However, despite his inability to get into the House of Commons, by 1973 Watkins was being described in the press as one of the party's most powerful men.
 Devotedly loyal to Jeremy Thorpe, Watkins stayed unswervingly Liberal and took on other responsibilities in the party.
-In 1969 he was chairman of the party's finance and administration board before being elected treasurer of the party, in which capacity he served from 1972–77.
+In 1969 he was chairman of the party's finance and administration board before being elected treasurer of the party, in which capacity he served from 1972 to 1977.
 He was vice-president of the Liberal Party from 1977 until the merger with the SDP in 1988.

 Treasurer

 By most accounts, Watkins was an effective treasurer, applying rigorous discipline to the party's expenditure and accounting.
 The problem Watkins had was that he was never made fully aware of all the income to the party and in particular to certain special funds arranged by Jeremy Thorpe, the details of which were the subject of a special investigation by the party.
 However it has been alleged that Watkins' approach to this issue was to accept the status quo rather than probe too deeply and run the risk of finding out what was under the stones.
 A more charitable explanation was that Watkins found it hard to accept that Liberals, especially those to whom he had given his loyalty, did not share his own high standards.
 It also seems that Watkins disliked the process of raising funds for the party, particularly from business and business people.
 One senior party official who worked closely with him recalled that Watkins loathed fund-raising and had once sent back a cheque enclosing a rare and unsolicited donation from the company Cadburys with a statement that the Liberal Party did not accept contributions from business.